mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

         template: "template0",
         pool_size: 10

 I'll leave the configuration of your PostgreSQL server to you - there are plenty of tutorials and how-to's for it.
 Suffice it to say, you should substitute real values where I have left placeholders.

 # Setting up a Production Server

 Some of these steps will be identical to the steps performed on the build server.
 If these servers are the same, you can safely skip the redundant steps.

 First, SSH to the new production server as `root` or a `sudo`-capable user.
 First we'll install Elixir and some Erlang dependencies, as well as PostgreSQL.
 Again, if this isn't your database host, then you might try omitting some.
 Also, I'm not too sure if the Erlang dependencies are even necessary.
 If someone does know, please drop me a message.

-    wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb && dpkg -i erlang-solutions_1.0_all.deb
-    apt-get update
-    apt-get install elixir postgresql erlang-base-hipe erlang-parsetools
-    useradd -s /bin/bash my-app-prod
+    useradd -s /bin/bash my-app
-    mkdir -p ~my-app-prod/.ssh
+    mkdir -p ~my-app/.ssh
-    # add relevant keys to ~my-app-prod/.ssh/authorized_keys
+    # add relevant keys to ~my-app/.ssh/authorized_keys
-    chown -R my-app-prod:users ~my-app-prod
+    chown -R my-app:users ~my-app

-On deploy and start the application will be running on port `4001`, so firewall that sucker up.
+On deploy and start the application will be running on port `4001` or whatever port you configure in your `prod.exs` file, so firewall that sucker up.

     ufw deny 4001

 Next configure Nginx to reverse proxy to port `4001`.
 Be sure to replace the IP address with the public IP address of your production server.

     vim /etc/nginx/sites-available/my-app.com
       map $http_upgrade $connection_upgrade {